xajkep/Teaching-HEIGVD-TWEB-2015-Project/specifications/api_spec.md

 }
 ~~~

-name: Must be between 3 and 30 characters in length
+name: Must be between 3 and 30 characters in length<br />
 questions: Is an array of questions.
 At least one must be provided.

 For each question (each poll must contain at least one question):<br />

 * name: This is the question that will be displayed.
 Must be between 5 and 50 characters is length.<br />
 * allowAnonymous: When set to _true_, your audience and yourself will not be able to see who voted.
 When anonymous vote is allowed, expect less details in the poll report.<br />
 * maxVote: Maximum number of votes each person can cast on the question.
 Must be between 1 and 10.<br />
 * timeout: Number of seconds during which the question will be shown.
 Once expired, voting on the question is no more allowed.
 Must be between 15 and 600 seconds.<br />
 * answers : array of possible answers for this question<br />

 For each answer (each question must contain at least 2 answers):
 name: Name of the displayed vote option

+Each poll can contain a maximum of 50 questions and each question must not contain more than 10 answers.

 Once created, the poll is in pending state.
 You are then free to open it.
 If you want to edit it, you can do so before it is opened.